// Blog / FAQ

 Team adoption questions

-| Question | Short answer | Artifact to inspect |
+| Question | Short answer | File to inspect |

 |---|---|---|

-| Is it open core? | Yes, the repo-local layer is open and local-first. | .knowledge/tools/ and agent-integrations/ |
+| Is the core open source? | Yes, the repo-local layer is open source and local-first. | .knowledge/tools/ and agent-integrations/ |

 | Does it replace tests? | No. It routes agents toward the right tests. | source files and test files |